Need a helping hand? Call now to speak to an academic advisor: 0203 962 1468

 - I grew up in London and was fascinated by science and mathematics since my early school days.

-- I studied triple science at GCSE, which helped me develop strong foundations and further interest in these subjects.
+- I studied triple science at GCSE, which helped me develop strong foundations and further interest in these subjects, and I was awarded A*s.

-- My early success led to me studying Biology, Chemistry Physics and Further Mathematics at A-Level.
+- My early success led to me studying Biology, Chemistry, Physics and Further Mathematics at A-Level, where I was again awarded all A*s.

-- Following further academic accolades, I went to study Medicine at university in Brighton.
+- Following further academic accolades, I studied Medicine at Brighton and Sussex Medical School.

 - At medical school, I started working as a private tutor teaching science, maths and medicine from primary school to undergraduate level.